nextstrain/nextstrain.org/docs/groups.md

 Click **Add to group** button at the bottom.

+### Reset a new user's expired temporary password

+If a new user doesn't sign in within a week of getting their invite, their temporary password will expire.
+This effectively disables their account until re-invited.
+The only way to re-invite currently is via the AWS CLI:

+    aws cognito-idp admin-create-user \
+      --user-pool-id us-east-1_Cg5rcTged \
+      --message-action RESEND \
+      --username …

+This will result in another email to the user with a new temporary password.

 ### On-board a new group

 _This is a lot of steps, but in our early stages is a totally workable on-boarding process that can last us a while._